patrickelectric/patrickelectric.github.io/content/blog/2020/2020-08-24-how-to-rock-flowing-with-git.md

 ## Wrap up git commit logic and git internals

-Git, as a *simple content tracker*, uses a simple logic to manage all the files, as you saw, git works with the filesystem as a dictionary, where the filenames define the key and the content of such files are the content of this dictionary key, you can think about it as a content-addressable filesystem.
+Git, as a *simple content tracker*, uses a simple logic to manage all the files, as you saw, git works with the filesystem as a dictionary, where the filenames define the key and the content of such files is the content of this dictionary key, you can think about it as a content-addressable filesystem.

-Since we have finished talking about git manages our commits, files and everything else, let us finish this deep introductory part with how the commit and the object creation works.
+Since we have finished talking about how git manages our commits, files and everything else, let us finish this deep introductory part with how the commit and the object creation works.

 {% img(url="/assets/how_to_rock/git/reset-workflow.png") %}
 "Reset workflow" from Git SCM is licensed under CC BY 3.0
 {% end %}

-The previous is a good simple example of how a commit works, first we have a untracked file in our working directory, we stage this file (`git add`) and after that we commit this file (`git commit`) the commit does update the *HEAD* (the hash where we are right now).
-And doing a checkout to a different hash (or *HEAD*) will result in a change of the working directory to match what was commited.
+The previous is a good simple example of how a commit works, first we have an untracked file in our working directory, we stage this file (`git add`) and after that we commit this file (`git commit`), the commit does update the *HEAD* (the hash where we are right now).
+And doing a checkout to a different hash (or *HEAD*) will result in a change of the working directory to match what was committed.

 # Cool extensions to have:
 - [delta](https://github.com/dandavison/delta): A syntax-highlighting pager for git, diff, and grep output